 Your first little pile is the Major Arcana: 22 cards that hold the main symbols of Tarot.
 Many see the 22 majors cards as the journey of the Fool.
 You’ll notice, this is the only card that has no number.
 It can simply travel as it pleases and be considered either the first or last of the deck.

 Each major card holds specific messages and speaks of different aspects of life like love, work, spirituality, health, dreams etc. Mastering this arcana will take you time.
 Start by examining them, connecting with them.
 Spend some time with your deck and its companion book and gently dive in.
 This should not feel like you’re studying for an exam or something stressful.
 It has to be done in your own time.

 Once you’ve spent some time with the 22 first cards, go through the minor suits.
 4 little piles of just 14 cards, Aces to tens and the Royals.
 Notice that these are exactly like any playing card set?
 Because that’s what the minor suit really is in the first place: Wands are Clubs, Cups are Hearts, Coins (Pentacles) are Diamonds and Swords are Spades.
 In this logic, and often in the latin tradition, some may see the Fool as a Joker card.

 Voila, you are already familiar with the construction of your deck.
 Now you can move on to learning what each suit is all about and how cards speak both on their own and in association with others.

 Now to the fun part!
-You will start to learn what the main symbols, predictions and card associations are.
+You will start learning the main symbols, predictions and card associations.
 Quiz yourself or study with a friend to let it all soak in.
 It can be really fun.
 Which number is Death?
 13!
 Which star signs is the Temperance?
 Aquarius & Virgo!
 Which element do The Swords represent?
 The Air.
 And so on.